Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Dryness (such as dry skin during the winter), which reduces skin plumpness and can make lines look deeper.

-Let’s debunk some common myths about wrinkles:
+Let’s debunk some common myths about wrinkles and fine lines:

 Genetics can play a part in the appearance and health of your skin, but even more important is how you protect your skin from damage, such as sun burns, pollution, dehydration, and more.